hypercharge/hypercharge-schema/README.md

 There is a rather complete set of hypercharge API xml requests, respsonses and notifications provided as fixtures in ```/test/fixtures/```

-A fixture loader is provided for php
+A fixture loader is provided for php, ruby and javascript.

+php:
 ```php
 // requests to hypercharge
 $xmlString = Hypercharge\JsonSchemaFixture::request('sale.xml');